binbashar/le-ref-architecture-doc/docs/how-it-works/infra-as-code-library/infra-as-code-library-forks.md

     (for the time being Open Source looks like the best option)

 !!! important "Collaborators considerations"
-    - We look forward to have every Binbash Leverage repo open sourced favoring the collaboration of the open source community.
+    - We look forward to have every binbash Leverage repo open sourced favoring the collaboration of the open source community.
     - Repos that are still **private** must not be forked by our internal collaborators till we've done a detailed and rigorous review in order to open source them.